-Registration for the 2018 PAL Advisor Training is now open.
+Registration for the PAL Elementary and Secondary Advisor Training is now open.

 The PAL® Peer Assistance Leadership Program is a school-based, peer-to-peer youth development program for students in grades 4-12 built upon a philosophy of